Touchstones of Design

 Stay Focused

-The public process can be long, protracted, bureaucratic, complex and vulnerable to political upheaval.
+The architectural process can be long, protracted, bureaucratic, complex and vulnerable to political upheaval.

 Restrain the Ego